beda-software/react-form-tools/README.md

 #### Form API

 Form API is available across refs.
-This methods are available in child context via `form`, which contains also `cursor` attribute to form data.
+These methods are available in child context via `form`, which contains also `cursor` attribute to form data.

 * **isValid([fieldPath])**
 * **isDirty(fieldPath)**